joshre-ms/azure-gallery/README.md

 ## Contributing workflow

-Pull requests are not necessary to add, remove, or edit packages.
-If you can see this README, then you have permissions to check into the repository directly.
+Please create a pull request from your forked repo to add, remove, or edit packages.
+Push permission directly to this repo is restricted to the admins.

 ## Contact